 Head of marketing and external communications Matthew Gardiner breaks down the numbers to reveal how IAG Cargo’s British Airways fleet has stepped up in the

 It’s been just over a year since IAG Cargo took delivery of the A350-1000, the latest iteration of the future-facing, wide-body aircraft from Airbus

 The route will serve as a major link between southern Europe and North America with a weekly rotation that uses LEVEL’s A330-200

 While physical trade shows and conferences are on hold, these virtual events offer timely insight and expertise on the ever-evolving air cargo sector

 Parnity CEO Guilherme Luz probed IAG Cargo’s Matthew Gardiner and Jemma Cross on the business’ commitment to e-commerce and delivering for SMEs

 As much of the world entered lockdown, IAG Cargo commenced a series of scheduled cargo-only flights to South Africa

-Currently flying the route from London Heathrow to Dallas Fort Worth, the 787-10 joins the league of our largest aircraft, including our mammoth Boeing 777-300, and is the biggest of the 787 family.
+Currently flying the route from London Heathrow to Dallas Fort Worth, the 787-10 joins the league of IAG Cargo’s largest aircraft

 Thanks to IAG Cargo’s Network, Operations and Commercial teams, our mission to deliver urgent medical supplies to Munich from Shanghai in April.